-We present the crystal structure and electronic properties of bulk Pb and PbTe, emphasizing the orbitals' contribution to the electronic states near the Fermi level.
+{\Alph{section}} {\arabic{subsection}} {\Alph{section}\arabic{figure}} {\Alph{section}\arabic{table}} We present the crystal structure and electronic properties of bulk Pb and PbTe, emphasizing the orbitals' contribution to the electronic states near the Fermi level.
 The interaction and hybridization between these states are critical for the proximity--induced superconductivity effect at the PbTe/Pb interface.